Venture Kick

 Grant in 2018

-SEED Biosciences SA is a Swiss biotechnology company founded in 2018 and headquartered in Renens, Switzerland.
-The company specializes in developing innovative solutions for single-cell assays, most notably its product DispenCell, a compact pipetting robot designed to facilitate the precise isolation of single cells.
-This technology is essential for various biological applications, including the production of biologics, cancer diagnostics, stem cell therapies, and personalized medicine.
-By enabling efficient single-cell isolation, SEED Biosciences aims to advance research and clinical practices in the life sciences sector.
+SEED Biosciences SA, founded in 2018 and based in Renens, Switzerland, is an award-winning startup specializing in innovative solutions for single-cell assays.
+The company develops DispenCell, a compact pipetting robot designed to enable scientists to precisely isolate single cells.
+This technology is crucial for various biological processes, including the production of biologics, cancer diagnosis, stem cell therapies, and personalized medicine.

 Grant in 2018